Back to Silas S. Brown's home page

 lexconvert: a converter for phoneme codes and lexicon formatsAs a person with limited vision, I often use speech synthesis software to read things.
 Some uncommon words (such as names and places in literature) are pronounced wrongly by speech synthesizers, but if the synthesizer has a user-controlled pronunciation dictionary (lexicon) then this can be used to correct its pronunciation where necessary.
 However, if you move to a different speech synthesizer, you may find the lexicon format is different.

-To help, here is a Python 2 program that converts between different codes for English phonemes and between lexicon files.
+To help, here is a Python program that converts between different codes for English phonemes and between lexicon files.
 It supports quite a few, and there is information in the Python file about how to add your own.
+It works in both Python 2 and Python 3.

 Download lexconvert.py; usage information is below.